 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Ingersoll Rand, headquartered in the United States, reported significant carbon emissions in 2020, totalling approximately 46,922,000 kg CO2e for Scope 1 emissions and about 74,685,000 kg CO2e for Scope 2 emissions.
-The company also disclosed Scope 3 emissions, which reached a staggering 154,619,271,000 kg CO2e, primarily from the use of sold products.
-Ingersoll Rand has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
-The company has established near-term targets to reduce absolute Scope 1 and 2 GHG emissions by 42% by 2030, using 2020 as the baseline year.
-Additionally, it plans to cut Scope 3 emissions from the use of sold products by 63.8% per USD value added by 2034.
-Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2050 and a 97% reduction in Scope 3 emissions within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and reflect Ingersoll Rand's commitment to addressing climate change and reducing its carbon footprint effectively.
+Ingersoll Rand, headquartered in the United States, has made significant strides in addressing its carbon emissions and climate commitments.
+As of 2023, the company reported total emissions of approximately 44,126,000 kg CO2e for Scope 1, which includes direct emissions from owned or controlled sources, and approximately 57,508,000 kg CO2e for Scope 2, which covers indirect emissions from the generation of purchased electricity.
+Additionally, Ingersoll Rand's Scope 3 emissions, which encompass all other indirect emissions in the value chain, reached approximately 218,554,078,000 kg CO2e.
+Ingersoll Rand has set ambitious reduction targets as part of its commitment to achieving net-zero greenhouse gas emissions across its value chain by 2050.
+The company aims to reduce its absolute Scope 1 and 2 emissions by 42% by 2030, using 2020 as the baseline year.
+Furthermore, it plans to cut Scope 3 emissions from the use of sold products by 63.8% per USD value added by 2034, also from a 2020 baseline.
+Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions and a 97% reduction in Scope 3 emissions by 2050.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Ingersoll Rand's commitment to sustainable practices and climate responsibility within the technology hardware and equipment sector.

 Access structured emissions data, company-specific emission factors, and source documents